 Three training modules in Year 2

-One year’s full membership of ABKA – this runs from the autumn so covers the first season keeping your own bees.
+One year’s full membership of ABKA (starting autumn to cover the first season keeping your own bees).
 ABKA membership also includes public liability insurance, bee product and disease insurance.

-By default, membership of British Beekeepers’ Association (BBKA) providing further information and a monthly copy of the magazine BBKA News
+By default, membership of British Beekeepers’ Association (BBKA) which includes a monthly copy of the magazine BBKA News

-Email our Education Officer to register your interest in our next course.
+Please email us to register your interest in our course.

 How to safely inspect a hive and identify anaphylaxis.
 How to make up frames.
 Honey bee health and disease recognition, treatment and prevention.